juanmiguelemilio/juanmiguelemilio/README.md

 ### Hi there 👋, I'm MJ

-🌱 I’m currently learning Full Stack Web Development at Avion School
+🌱 I’m currently learning Full Stack Web Development at Self-study

 <!--
 **mjaguirre-xx/mjaguirre-xx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Full Stack Web Development at Avion School
+- 🌱 I’m currently learning Full Stack Web Development at Self-study

 -->